bsccf/Uni-notes/Mechanics structures and materials/Statics 1/8b parallel axis theorem/parallel axis theorem.md

 - $y' = y+b$
 - $z' = z+a$

-These *parrallel axis* are ment to be used instead, see where this is going?
+These *parallel axis* are meant to be used instead, see where this is going?

 ### Maths
 $$\begin{align*}